patchmeifyoucan/javascript-samples/basics/README.md

 ```

 Therefore, understanding truthy and falsy values is important for writing less buggy code.
 In section 2, we try to
-understand what happens and which benefits/pitfalls arise.
+understand what happens to certain values when converting them to Booleans and which benefits/pitfalls arise.

 ### [Section 3](samples/section-3)
 Section 3 is short.
 Before strict mode or ES6 block scoped variables, one had to be very careful with global variables.